 best-selling Canadian novel, set for production nationwide in Canada’s largest theatres, as well as Composer, Musical Supervisor & Conductor of the world premiere of aportia chryptych, a new Black opera being produced by the Canadian Opera Company in 2024.

 Mr Mayes is Part-Time Professor of Musical Theatre at Sheridan College in Canada, and has taught as a guest theatre instructor at various

 musical theatre institutions, including the American Musical and Dramatic Academy, Marymount College Manhattan, and the Guildford School of Acting, UK.
 His work in scholarship has arrived at numerous academic conferences for various organizations, not limited to the Association For Theatre In Higher Education, the Forum on Theatre Education and the Musical Theatre Educators' Alliance,

 surrounding representation in theatre.
-Mr Mayes is a published author on the role of Black music directors and minoritized artists on Broadway (Reframing the Musical, Palgrave Macmillan, 2019), and on the retracing of Black practitioners through British musical theatre history in
+He is a published author on the role of Black music directors and disproportionately represented artists on Broadway (Reframing the Musical, Palgrave Macmillan, 2019), and on the retracing of Black practitioners through British musical theatre history in

 Mr Mayes holds degrees in music, education & music direction from McGill University and the University of Surrey, UK.